-Digital Outreach - Because the in-person events typically hosted by Richland County Stormwater Management Division could not be held due to COVID-19, the division focused its efforts on mass media campaigns and digital outreach.
-Five new educational videos covering composting, watershed awareness, rainwater harvesting, car washing, and illicit discharges were published.
-A video on SWPPP's and spill control was also featured during a department-wide training.
+Digital Outreach - During the 2020-2021 permit year, in-person events typically hosted by Richland County Stormwater Management Division could not be held due to COVID-19 and the division focused its efforts on mass media campaigns and digital outreach.
+Those tactics were so impactful (and COVID-19 was still affecting the community) that the Division continued using them for the 2021-2022 permit year.
+Three new educational videos covering detention ponds, stormwater management, and good housekeeping were created.
+Training videos on SWPPPs and spill control were also featured during department-wide meetings.

-Through partnerships with Buonasera, Free Times, Natural Awakenings, and Richland County PIO Richland County covered illicit discharges, proper oil disposal, septic system maintenance, pet waste disposal using billboards, OTT, targeted emails, newsletter articles, digital ads, and print ads.
+Through partnerships with Buonasera, Free Times, Natural Awakenings, and Richland County Public Information Office, Richland County covered illicit discharges, illegal dumping, litter prevention, proper yard debris disposal, pond maintenance, and pet waste disposal using billboards, OTT, targeted emails, newsletter articles, digital ads, and print ads.
 Digital outreach topics were developed based on the target POCs, upcoming events, and geographic areas in which impaired watersheds are located.